 This book is being released on the occasion of India's 74th Independence Day on August 15, 2020.
 This is the first volume of the project, with more volumes releasing later this year.
 It is written by Atharva Mehendale, Community Project Manager, URI - North India & Afghanistan, and is designed by Masoom Grover, Intern, URI - North India & Afghanistan.

-Atharva is currently associated with the School of International Affairs at the O.P.
-Jindal Global University, Delhi NCR as a Research Fellow.
-He holds a Master of Arts (M.A.) in Diplomacy, Law and Business from the same university.
-His research work focuses on international migration & mobility, global urban politics, informal sector studies and grassroots-led community development, with a particular interest in the intersection of urbanisation, migration & gender.
-He has previously worked on research & community development projects in New Delhi, Haryana, Assam & Meghalaya.
+Atharva Mehendale works as Community Project Manager with the North India & Afghanistan Zone of United Religions Initiative.
+He also works as a Teaching and Research Fellow with the O.P.
+Jindal Global University, Delhi; and holds a Master of Arts (M.A.) in International Affairs from the same university.
+His research work focuses on international migration & mobility, urbanisation, informal sector studies, and grassroots-led community development, with a particular interest in the intersection of urbanisation, migration & gender.
+He has previously worked on research & community development projects in New Delhi, Assam & Meghalaya.
+To read more about Atharva, click here.
+Email him at [email protected] to get in touch with him.

 Masoom is a Fashion Design student from the National Institute of Fashion Technology, Delhi.